 \section{$L^q$-valued Rosenthal inequalities}

 We start by proving Theorem~\ref{thm:summaryRosIntro}.
-Throughout, we fix a measure space $(S,\Si,\si)$.
+Throughout, we fix a measure space $(S,\Si,\sigma)$.
 Let us collect some tools that we will use in the proof.
 First recall the Khintchine inequalities for $L^q(S)$.
-Let $(r_i)$ be a Rademacher sequence, i.e., a sequence of independent, identically distributed random variables satisfying $\bP(r_i=1)=\bP(r_i=-1)=1/2$.
+Let $(r_i)$ be a Rademacher sequence, that is, a sequence of independent, identically distributed random variables satisfying $\bP (r_i=1)=\bP(r_i=-1)=1/2$.
 Then, for any $0<p,q<\infty$ and any finite sequence $(x_i)$ in $L^q(S)$ we have

-We will frequently use this result in combination with the following well-known symmetrization inequalities (see e.g.\ \cite{LeT91}, Lemma 6.3).
+We will frequently use this result in combination with the following well-known symmetrization inequalities (see, e.g., \cite{LeT91}, Lemma 6.3).
 Let $1\leq p<\infty$, let $X$ be a Banach space and $(\xi_i)$ a sequence of independent, mean-zero $X$-valued random variables.
-If $(r_i)$ is a Rademacher sequence defined on a probability space $(\Om_r,\cF_r,\bP_r)$, then
+If $(r_i)$ is a Rademacher sequence defined on a probability space $(\Om _r,\cF_r,\bP_r)$, then

-As a first consequence, we find the following useful estimates. \begin{lemma} Suppose that $1\leq p,q\leq 2$.
+As a first consequence, we find the following useful estimates. \begin{lemma} Suppose that $1\leq p,q\leq2$.
 Let $(\xi_i)$ be a finite sequence of independent, mean-zero $L^q(S)$-valued random variables.
-Then,
+Then